Designicks/designicks/README.md

 # Hey There, I'm < Nikunj Gurjar >

 A Frontend Developer⚡, based in the glorious city Indore, India.
-Since 2016 I’m producing creative work with team and individuals locally and remotely.
-Starting with Graphics Design, I transitioned to Web Designs, and now Web/Mobile App UI development.
+Since 2018 I’m producing creative work with team and individuals locally and remotely.
+Starting with Graphics Design, I transitioned to Web Design, and now Web/Mobile App UI development.

+fulfilled 5+ years of total IT experience, of which 4 years were spent developing high-performing presentation layers, reusable components, and performance optimization as a React JS UI developer.

-My Skillset Includes React.js, Node.js, HTML, CSS, JavaScript, JQuery, SCSS/SASS, Bootstrap, Ionic UI and I love working on JavaScript.
-Building amazing project using these technologies.
-Always Trying to master in these tools and Technologies.
-My hobbies are sketching, writing, exploring new UI Design trends and technologies.
+React, Redux, Mobx, SASS, HTML, CSS, TypeScript, JavaScript/ES6, JQuery, Bootstrap, MUI, and Ionic UI are among the skills I possess, and I enjoy working with JavaScript. utilizing these technology to build incredible projects. always aiming to become an expert with these tools and technology.

+My interests include mountains climbing, sketching, and researching the newest UI Design trends and technologies.

 <br />
 <br />